-The following activities and programs are working to prevent homelessness and help Albany's low-income families and homeless individuals:
+The following activities and programs are currently working to prevent homelessness and help Albany's low-income families and homeless individuals:

-- The City is fortunate to have a strong Oxford House chapter (Chapter 19) that provides nine houses for persons recovering from drug and alcohol addiction.
-Many of these individuals have also been incarcerated. - The local shelters work with persons coming out of jail and try to help them land on their feet. - Family Tree Relief Nursery works with parents and children to prevent child abuse. - FISH of Albany manages the "toto" fund to help persons return home to support systems if they have become homeless in Albany. - CARDV, the ABC House and Family Tree Relief nursery provide counseling to parents and family members to reduce the incidences of abuse and homelessness or the number of children being placed in foster care. - The Community Services Consortium (CSC) has received emergency housing grants in order to provide emergency housing assistance and rapid re-housing assistance to area residents. - Willamette Neighborhood Housing Services and CSC provide foreclosure prevention services for homeowners.
+- Nine Oxford Houses (Chapter 19) that provide housing for more than 130 people recovering from drug and alcohol addiction.
+Many of these individuals have also been incarcerated. - The local shelters work with persons coming out of jail and try to help them land on their feet and get support services. - FISH of Albany provides shelter for pregnant teens, provides food boxes citywide, has free clothing, and manages the "toto" fund to help persons return home to support systems if they have become homeless in Albany. - CARDV, the ABC House and Family Tree Relief nursery provide counseling to parents and family members to reduce the incidences of abuse and homelessness or the number of children being placed in foster care. - The CSC provides utility assistance, rental assistance, financial fitness classes, and help for homeowners through several programs.
+They also use federal emergency housing grants to provide emergency housing assistance and rapid re-housing assistance to area homeless and atrisk residents. - Willamette Neighborhood Housing Services and CSC provide foreclosure prevention counseling for homeowners.